ADVERTISEMENT

 Canvas admits it paid hackers after finals-week cyberattack – but is student data truly safe?

-Canvas by Instructure now admits it paid the hackers behind the massive finals-week cyberattack that disrupted schools worldwide and sparked fears about what could happen to student data that may have been stolen.
+Canvas by Instructure now admits it paid the hackers behind the massive finals-week cyberattack that disrupted schools worldwide and sparked fears about what could happen to potentially stolen student data.

 Key takeaways: